dkharazi/site/src/notes/ml/linear_algebra/eigen-things.md

 ### Properties of Eigenvalues
 - An eigenvalue is the factor by which it is stretched or squished during the transformation
+- Roughly, we can think of an eigenvalue as the amount of information retained by the features
 - Every eigenvector has an eigenvalue associated with it
 - The following are some properties associated with eigenvalues:
 	- When the eigenvalue is 0, then the vector disappears because there is no information about an axis after the transformation (i.e. linear dependence)